 PAYE is pretty straightforward once you're set up.
 But different rules can apply to some payments, eg lump sum payments like bonuses or retirement payouts, or to special types of workers.
 If you're at all unsure of what you need to do, speak to Inland Revenue or a tax advisor.

 The amount of PAYE you deduct depends on the employee’s tax code and how much they earn.
-To work out what you need to deduct, use Inland Revenue's PAYE/KiwiSaver deductions calculator (external link) .
+To work out how much money to deduct, Inland Revenue has a calculator to help.

-If you use ir-File to file and pay PAYE, your business can also offer your employees payroll giving — where they can donate money from their pay towards a charity approved by Inland Revenue.
+If you use myIR to file and pay PAYE, your business can also offer employees payroll giving — where they can donate money from their pay towards a charity approved by Inland Revenue.